cgalli/ATMOS_6910_2018/lecture03.md

 y9 | 90 | 91 | 92 | 93 | 94 | 95 | 96 | 97 | 98 | 99

-To converting arrays to lists is sometimes useful depending on the function or task.
-All numpy arrays can be created as a list object, even ND arrays!
+Converting arrays to lists is sometimes useful depending on the function or task.
+All Numpy arrays can be turned into list objects, even ND arrays!
 ```
 my list = my_3d_array.tolist()
 ```